pharo-ide/Calypso/Calypso-NavigationModel.package/ClyClosedBrowserCursor.class/README.md

+I represent closed query cursor.
-I represent closed state of data source by playing role of closed environment cursor.
+I am used by data source to represent closed state.

-Only my singleton instance is supposed to be used:
+My singleton instance is supposed to be used:

-	ClyClosedDataSourceCursor instance
+	ClyClosedBrowserCursor instance